 New Adventures of Sherlock Holmes, The

 (1939-1946).
 OTR crime and detective series following the cases of Sherlock Holmes.
-Starring Basil Rathbone and Nigel Bruce, the series is considered a high point of radio drama and the most notable of many radio series about the famous detective.
+Starring Basil Rathbone and Nigel Bruce.
 Learn more.

 (1943-1955).
 OTR radio crime series based on a fictional private detective first introduced in an 1886 Street & Smith dime novel.
 More than 700 episodes, each one starring Lon Clark.
 Learn more.

 (1947-1949).
-OTR drama series often noted as the most creative radio drama series in history for its surrealistic yet immersive quality, its depth of characterization, and its challenge to the traditional formula of entertainment.
+OTR drama series noted for its surrealistic quality and challenging the traditional entertainment formula.
 Written and directed by Wyllis Cooper; narrated by Ernest Chappel.
 Learn more.

 (1958).
-BBC series about two brothers, shipwrecked on a Scottish Island where a scientist plans to launch a nuclear powered rocket carrying a satellite around the moon and back to the island.
-A dastardly fiend plans to steal the professor's hand written plans.
-Can the two brothers stop the thief?
-All this, and Scottish country singing too!
+BBC OTR series about two brothers, shipwrecked on a Scottish Island where a scientist plans to launch a nuclear powered rocket carrying a satellite around the moon and back to the island.
+Can the two brothers stop a thief?
 Learn more.

 (1937-1938).
 OTR crime series about a young man who used a mysterious power to "cloud men's minds" and thwart criminal activities.
 Orson Welles starred this year, and for the first time, The Shadow was a character rather than the announcer.
 Learn more.

 (1950-1955).
 OTR science fiction adventure / space opera series.
-Episodes followed the 30th-century adventures of Commander Buzz Corry of the United Planets Space Patrol and his sidekick, Cadet Happy, as they faced, each week, diabolical interplanetary villains and their schemes.
+In the 30th-century, Commander Buzz Corry of the United Planets Space Patrol and his sidekick, Cadet Happy, faced, each week, diabolical interplanetary villains and their schemes.
 Learn more.

 Stroke of Fate

 (1953).
 OTR drama series exploring alternate histories based on fateful decisions or accidents.
-By asking and answering "What if . . .?" questions and exploring alternate histories, this was one of few mass media programs that attempted to foster knowledge development and critical thinking among its audience.
+Attempted to foster knowledge development and critical thinking among its audience.
 Learn more.

 (1942-1962).
 OTR anthology of crime, adventure, science fiction, and supernatural tales.
 Often cited as one of radio's best series.
+The classic episode was Sorry, Wrong Number.
 Learn more.

 Terry and the Pirates

 (1951).
 A short-lived weekly OTR crime series.
 Philip Gault, a lawyer, acts as a front for The Syndicate, even while trying to disrupt its plans.
+His voice is feared by all.
 Learn more.

 Witch's Tale, The

 (1931-1934).
-The first OTR fantasy-horror series.
-Established the standard for a host-based anthology series.
-Directed, produced, and written by Alonzo Deen Cole, who also voiced the male leads and Satan, the black cat.
+The first OTR fantasy-horror series and set the standard for host-based anthology series.
+Directed, produced, and written by Alonzo Deen Cole.
 Learn more.

 (1951-1952).
 OTR dramatic murder-crime anthology series written by Wyliss Cooper.
-Each episode told from the point of view of police investigating an actual crime in London.
+Told from the point of view of police investigating an actual crime in London.
 Learn more.

 X Minus One